Aptenodyte/Quickdraw/README.md

 ## Common Issues

-> The script isn't detecting my Spyglass sheet
+> I'm getting the error message `"items" must be Array (max length: 35).`

-Make sure that the sheet is in the same directory as the script
+This means that no Spyglass sheet was detected in the same directory as the script.
+Make sure that you give it a Spyglass sheet to use.

 > The generated raid has used the other update than what I selected